-The City Commission of Arkansas City voted for the second time Tuesday night to table an ordinance that would alter Arkansas City Municipal Code to require tree trimmers to have a license.
+The City Commission of Arkansas City voted for the second time June 20 to table an ordinance that would alter Arkansas City Municipal Code to require tree trimmers to have a license.

 The commissioners also met June 16 for a study session to discuss in more depth some of the changes outlined in the ordinance, which would make multiple changes to the chapter that governs buildings and building regulations.
 Among those changes are allowing more flexibility to appoint laymen to the Building Trades Advisory Board and creating a license for tree trimming.

 However, there still were aspects of the ordinance with which some commissioners did not agree.